-What's Up With Dogs Jumping When Greeting Someone?
+Why Do Dogs Jump When Greeting Someone?

-Many dog owners look for tips on how to stop a dog from jumping when greeting and it's understandable why.
+Many dog owners look for tips on how to stop a dog from jumping when greeting, and it's understandable why.
 Many dogs seem to learn not to jump on their owners, but extra challenges occur when they are exposed to visitors, friends or strangers on walks.
 In such cases, dogs appear to struggle to control themselves, but why is that?

-The Dog Is Over Threshold
+The Dog Is Over the Threshold

 We can describe a state of calmness as a state of equilibrium.
-It can be said that bodies would always prefer to be in their desired state of homeostasis, a state of internal, physical, and chemical steadiness, in other words, a condition of optimal functioning.
+It can be said that bodies would always prefer to be in their desired state of homeostasis, a state of internal, physical, and chemical steadiness; in other words, a condition of optimal functioning.

-Emotions such as anger, excitement and fear, get the body out of this ideal state.
+Emotions such as anger, excitement and fear get the body out of this ideal state.
 Such emotions elicit physiological responses, such as a pounding heart, increased respiration and the release of stress hormones like adrenaline.
 When the body is in this state, it is difficult to think clearly.

 For sake of comparison, imagine having a phobia of spiders and having to solve a math problem while a spider is crawling on you.
 Or imagine being a big fan of a famous actor and not being able to speak when he walks by you and looks your way.

-While your dog is often calm enough in your presence to remain in a learning state, being exposed to other exciting people can cause your dog to be over threshold and therefore unable to control himself.
+While your dog is often calm enough in your presence to remain in a learning state, being exposed to other exciting people can cause your dog to be over the threshold and therefore unable to control himself.